Bsc/b.optom (Optometry) 2026: Course, Colleges, Fees, Eligibility & Career India

 7. Can I pursue higher studies after B.Sc/B.Optom?

-Yes, options include M.Optom, M.Sc in Vision Science, Ph.D. in Optometry, and international programs for advanced clinical and research opportunities.
+Yes, options include M.Optom, M.Sc in Vision Science, Ph.D.
+In Optometry, and international programs for advanced clinical and research opportunities.

 8. Are there government jobs for B.Sc/B.Optom graduates?